U.S. judge weighs bid to void 127,000 votes cast at drive-through sites in Texas | Politics

 U.S. judge weighs bid to void 127,000 votes cast at drive-through sites in Texas

-"We know that we cast our votes legally," said Smith, who said she cast her ballot on Oct.
-24 for Biden and Republican candidates down the ballot.
-"There's no doubt in my mind what should be done, which is to count our votes."
-Smith, who works at a Houston-area hospital, said she learned of drive-through voting from the county clerk's website, and that it seemed like a convenient and safe way to vote.

-She said she would stand in line on Tuesday and try to vote again if her ballot were to be deemed void.
+Sarah and Dan Jones were among the protesters outside of the federal courthouse in Houston on Monday morning, and brought their four children, ages 10 to six months.
+They voted at a drive-through site a few weeks ago and found out Saturday their ballots were being challenged, they said.

+"I've never felt so important in my life," said Sarah Jones, 32.
+"Harris County can make or break Texas."
+Both voted for Biden.
+Dan Jones, 38, said he also voted for Hemphill, one of the plaintiffs.

+"I voted for her and she's trying to get my ballot thrown out," he said.
 A lawyer for Hotze, Jared Woodfill, said on Sunday the plaintiffs may eventually take their fight all the way to the U.S. Supreme Court.

 Hundreds of legal challenges have been brought in the months leading up to the Nov.
 3 election over how Americans can cast their ballots.
 Democrats have generally tried to ease access to mail-in and other alternatives to in-person voting, while Trump has repeatedly made unfounded attacks on mail-in voting, claiming it leads to fraud.
 Hanen was appointed by President George W. Bush, a Republican.

-Democratic groups including the Democratic Congressional Campaign Committee denounced the plaintiff's request to throw out the votes already cast as "wholly unreasonable," in a motion on Friday asking to intervene in the case.
-"They are simply trying to see what frivolous argument they can make to try and invalidate votes," Harris County's top administrator, Lina Hidalgo, said in a briefing on Sunday.
+Groups including the American Civil Liberties Union are asking to intervene in the litigation, saying the plaintiffs want to undermine the election and suppress votes.
+"They are simply trying to see what frivolous argument they can make to try and invalidate votes," Harris County's top administrator, Democrat Lina Hidalgo, said on Sunday.

 Michael Morley, a professor of election law at Florida State University, said he believes that the county has a strong legal basis under state law for implementing alternative voting methods during the pandemic.
 "Even if the court disagreed, however, a remedy would most likely be purely prospective - prohibiting continued use of these mechanisms while still counting votes already cast," he said.